Bodywand Midnight review: powerful wand vibrator with dial control

 UPDATE: I've written a retrospective follow-up post, 5 years later, with my thoughts on the glow-in-the-dark Bodywand massager.
 Same motor and control, different color.
 Overall, the world is a very different place, and we have so many options for rumbly wands.

 Bodywand Midnight vs. Hitachi Magic Wand Original

-The bad news is that this toy doesn’t have the low speeds with high amplitude that I expected; they’re moderate to high frequency.
+The bad news is that this toy doesn't have the low speeds with high amplitude that I expected; they're moderate to high frequency.
 (Ooooh, but the Magic Wand Plus does have that basslike vroom I craved!)
-The Bodywand’s pitch can be itchy and numbing.
-But the good news is that the powerful vibrations are broad enough for me to still enjoy by putting wand’s the head between my inner thigh and labia.
-Using it this way lets the stimulation travel to the legs of my clitoris indirectly so that I don’t go numb.
-It’s way too gratingly buzzy to use on my clitoral glans.
-I have to keep switching sides to make sure I don’t get overstimulated.
+The Bodywand's pitch can be itchy and numbing, depending on my mood.
+But the good news is that the powerful vibrations are broad enough for me to disperse them over my whole vulva.
+I still enjoy by using wand's the head on my labia; positioning it this way lets the stimulation travel to the legs of my clitoris.

 Wand vibrator head materials and product care